I have a new love in my life. I found her far away on a trip-of-a-lifetime during 8 weeks of travel. Her name is India and Wow! I’m head over heels!

 So we created a mantra to help us accept our situation.
 Whenever we moved we calmly reminded ourselves, “We have baggage.”

 I learned that it’s nice to have things, but not necessary.
-I love my closet and bed even more now but they, along with all my other possessions, exist for my comfort and sometimes become a burden.
-Things aren’t what make you happy and they don’t make you you.
+I love my closet and bed even more now but these, along with all my other possessions, exist for my comfort and sometimes become a burden.
+Things aren’t what make you happy and don’t make you you.

 Insight 3: Gained from an OMG!
 Car Ride

 Here’s what I mean.
 The ride from the airport on the first day in Delhi was thrilling in an OMG (or as they say in India, Hey Bhagwan) kind of way.
 Stop lights are suggestions, cars weave in all directions including toward you, and honking is more common than signaling.
-We got out of the car wide eyed and shaken.
+I left my first car ride wide eyed and shaken.

 By the time we left India we had tried every kind of transportation you can imagine: auto-rickshaw, bicycle rickshaw, train, sleeper train, bus, sleeper bus, airplane, taxi, and boat.
 At the Taj Mahal, we even took a camel drawn carriage.